a-taniguchi/CSL-BGM/README.md

 /For\_Real\_iCub/ : The folder for a real iCub robot
 /For\_Simulator/ : The folder for iCub simulator
 /learning/ :  Minimal python codes for learning.
-If you want to use CSL-BGM with other data (without iCub data),
-you can use it by changing some python codes in this folder.

 ### Introduction